Shivamjr7/system-design/topics/microservices/microservices.md

 * A service needs to know as little as possible about other service
 * public apis : yes , auth  : yes , db : no , rate limit : yes , communication protocol/contracts : yes

+## Shared Database pattern

+## Database per service

+## API Gateway

+## Standardizing

+* Standardized way of logging : There should be a standard way of logging
+* Building
+* Choice of tech stack : what if someone choses tech stack which they knows but not enough engineers know that
+* Manageable
+* Observability
+* Debuggable